openharmony/docs/docs-en/guide/running-on-the-device.md

 # Running on the Device<a name="EN-US_TOPIC_0000001054809161"></a>

-For details about the development board, compilation, burning, and image running process, see  [Getting Started with Hi3516](../quick-start/introduction-to-the-hi3516-development-board.md).
-After image running is executed and the system is started normally, perform the following steps to install or uninstall the third-party application:
+Before you install the application and run it on the development board, install the DevEco Device Tool by following operations provided in  [HUAWEI DevEco Device Tool User Guide](https://device.harmonyos.com/en/docs/ide/user-guides/tool_install-0000001050164976).
+Burn the HarmonyOS into the development board, and run it on the board.
+For details about how to compile, burn, and run an image, see the  [Getting Started with Hi3516](../quick-start/introduction-to-the-hi3516-development-board.md).
+After the image is running normally and the system is started properly, perform the following steps to install or uninstall the application:

-1. Store the unsigned application installation package and installation tool compiled by the IDE in an SD card. \(IP camera applications currently do not support signature.\) The installation tool is in  **dev\_tools**  in the directory where the image file is generated.
+1. Store the compiled unsigned application installation package and installation tool in an SD card and insert the SD card into the development board slot.
+The installation tool is in  **idev\_tools**  of the directory where the image file is generated.
-2. Run the  **./sdcard/dev\_tools/bin/bm set -s disable**  command to disable signature verification.
+2. Run the following command to disable signature verification, which is enabled by default for application installation:

+    ```
+    ./sdcard/dev_tools/bin/bm set -s disable
+    ```

-3. Run the  **./sdcard/dev\_tools/bin/bm install -p /sdcard/airquality.hap**  command to install the application.
+3. Run the following command to install the application:

+    ```
+    ./sdcard/dev_tools/bin/bm install -p /sdcard/airquality.hap
+    ```

     The  **dev\_tools**  directory stores the installation tool, and  **airquality.hap**  is the application installation package.
+Replace it with actual the package name.

-4. After the application is installed, touch the application icon on the home screen to start the application.
+4. After the application is installed, touch the application icon on the home screen to enter the application.

     **Figure  1**  Home screen<a name="fig146361926155516"></a>
     ![](figures/home-screen.png "home-screen")